kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 **Beta**:
 - Production feedback incorporated
 - Metrics: count of `WaitingForScaler` conditions
-- Multi-slice support tracked in a follow-up KEP (proposed direction: per-slice scaler CR; see [Interaction with DisaggregatedSet Slices](#interaction-with-disaggregatedset-slices))
+- Multi-slice support tracked in a follow-up KEP; the shape (aggregate vs per-slice scaler) is left open pending production feedback on the placement model — see [Interaction with DisaggregatedSet Slices](#interaction-with-disaggregatedset-slices).
+- Coupling of HPA writes to the old-revision drain schedule (accelerate drain on scale-down; accelerate new-revision growth on a sudden scale-up spike) — see the "Future work" note in [Rolling Update Interaction](#rolling-update-interaction).
+Requires careful bounding against the planner's surge/unavailable budgets to avoid oscillation.

 **Stable**:
 - Proven stability across a range of autoscalers (HPA v2, KEDA, custom)
 - No open bugs on the scaler pathway

+## Implementation History

+- 2026-07-03: Initial KEP draft (user-authored scaler CR shape).
+- 2026-07-04: Documented interaction with KEP-846 slices; scoped alpha to `spec.slices == 1`.
+- 2026-07-08: Redesigned around auto-created scalers.

 ## Drawbacks

 1. **A second CRD kind for cluster admins to install.** Cluster admins now install `DisaggregatedSetRoleScaler` alongside `DisaggregatedSet` and `LeaderWorkerSet`.
 Users don't author instances directly, but the CRD schema still ships as part of the bundle.
-2. **`kubectl get ds` no longer shows the effective replica count for External roles.** Users must also `kubectl get dsrs` (short name for the scaler CRD) to see the desired count.
-Mitigated by requiring the explicit `scaling.mode: External` marker so the DS spec at least signals that replicas are managed externally; a printer-column summary can be added post-alpha.
+2. **`kubectl get ds` no longer shows the effective replica count for External roles.** Users must `kubectl get dsrs` (short name for the scaler CRD) to see the desired count.
+The explicit `scaling.mode: External` marker on the role signals in the DisaggregatedSet spec that replicas are managed externally.
-3. **Selector staleness window.** The scaler's `status.selector` is only refreshed at the DS controller's reconcile cadence.
-If a rolling update transitions the new-revision LWS just before the HPA reads the selector, the HPA could compute one round of metrics against the old LWS.
-Bounded (single-digit seconds in practice) but worth noting.
+3. **Aggregate-metric averaging across revisions.** During a rolling update, HPA's per-pod metric averages over pods of both revisions (see Rolling Update Interaction).
+If the two revisions have materially different resource characteristics, HPA's decisions during the rollout window are informed by a mixed baseline.
+Fine for consecutive vLLM-style revisions; potentially inaccurate for radical resource changes until the rollout completes.
-4. **Cold-start blind spot for exotic autoscalers.** Autoscalers that need per-pod metrics AND have no min-replicas floor cannot bootstrap the role from 0 (documented in edge cases).
-Nearly every production autoscaler (HPA, KEDA, custom Mimir-based, etc.) either has a min-replicas floor or observes external metrics, so this is a narrow case.
+4. **Cold-start blind spot for exotic autoscalers.** Autoscalers that need per-pod metrics AND have no min-replicas floor cannot bootstrap the role from 0.
+Nearly every production autoscaler (HPA, KEDA, custom controllers that read from an external metrics store) either has a min-replicas floor or observes external (non-per-pod) metrics, so this is a narrow case.

 ## Alternatives